How to Test React Native Apps on iOS and Android Devices

 Numerous mobile app developers use React Native to develop native Android and iOS apps.
 The similarities in the code library from the ReactJS framework make it convenient for developers to build apps using React Native.
 Moreover, it helps developers build Android and iOS apps with minimal change in the app’s codebase.

-Teams must remember that thoroughly testing the apps is equally critical.
+Teams must remember that thoroughly testing React Native apps is equally critical.
 This stands true because tech giants like Samsung, Google, Apple, and others continue to roll out new Android and iOS devices at ever-increasing speeds.
+This article helps you understand how to test React Native apps on iOS and Android devices.

 Read More: How To Create Mobile App Testing Scenarios